Dexmodzz/hyprland.conf/README.md

 using `cp -r ./.config/<chosen_folder> ~/.config` or drag and drop using your preferred GUI file manager.

-## 3. Configure high-performance mode
+## 3. Configure High-Performance Mode

 Enable the `power-profiles-daemon` using: